-Theme Requirement Benefit Domestic Animal Businesses The DAMP must outline programs, services and strategies to ensure Domestic Animal Businesses are complying with the Act, the Regulations and related Code of Practices.
-Provides assurance that Domestic Animal Businesses understand their obligations and are compliant with Act, the Regulations and related Code of Practices.
-Annual Review of Plan and Annual Reporting Council must review their DAMP annually and submit a review to the Department.
+Theme Requirements Benefit Dangerous, menacing and restricted breed dogs.
+The DAMP must outline programs, services and strategies to ensure that those dogs are compliant with the Act and regulations.
+Provides assurance that these dogs are kept in accordance with the Act and regulations to ensure there is minimal risk to residents.
+Domestic Animal Businesses.
+The DAMP must outline programs, services and strategies to ensure Domestic Animal Businesses are complying with the Act, the regulations and related Codes of Practice.
+Provides assurance that Domestic Animal Businesses understand their obligations and are compliant with Act, the regulations and related Codes of Practice.
+Annual review of plan and annual reporting.
+Council must review its DAMP annually and submit a review to the Department.
 Provides assurance that the targets in the DAMP are being met.
-Other matters, including: - Reviewing existing order Council may review current orders and make new orders in relation to dogs and cats Provides assurance that council is reviewing existing orders and making necessary changes where necessary
+Other matters, including reviewing existing order.
+Council may review current orders and make new orders in relation to dogs and cats.
+Provides assurance that Council is reviewing existing orders and making changes where necessary.